josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🛰️_Infrastructure_Procurement/🌀_reverse_colonisation_timeline_metadata_outsourcing.md

 - *NSO, Palantir, and the Ghost in the System* (MIT Tech Review, 2022)
 - *Data Colonialism* — Couldry & Mejias

+**On socials:**
+*Because what's the point if we're not linking up the data of the conversation; this is how united fronts against abusive power actually work.*
+*Also it helps us all cheat off each other to see how others explain things; cross-discipline knowledge transfer.*
+- Zack gives an overview of the procurement issue, but for the normies, on TikTok: https://vm.tiktok.com/ZNdc5WNhB/

 ---

 ## ✨ Stardust